NoubotElbot/pong/readme.md

 npm install
 ```

-Open `index.html` in your browser or use Live Server extension in Visual Code
+Use Live Server extension in Visual Code